 int byteI = bytes[i] & 0xFF;

-If the meaningful part of the normalized key takes less than the given number of bytes, then it must be padded.
+If the meaningful part of the normalized key takes less than the given number of bytes, than it must be padded.

 Padding is typically required for variable length data types, such as strings.
 The padding uses a special